majkinetor/au/README.md

 **NOTES**:
 - By default only the first updated stream is pushed per run of `updateall`.
 In order to push all of them add among its options `PushAll = $true`.
-- To force the update of the single stream using `IncludeStream` parameter.
-To do so on via commit message use `[AU package\stream]` syntax.
+- To force the update of the single stream, use `IncludeStream` parameter.
+To do so via commit message, use `[AU package\stream]` syntax.

 ```powershell
 PS> Get-Version 'v1.3.2.7rc1'